CDCgov/Rt-without-renewal/EpiAware/docs/src/getting-started/faq.md

 Pages = ["lib/getting-started/faq.md"]
 ```

-## Pluto scripts
+## Pluto notebooks

-We use [`Pluto.jl`](https://plutojl.org/) scripts as part of our documentation and testing.
-The scripts are located in `docs/src/examples` and can be run using the `Pluto.jl` package.
-We recommend using the version of `Pluto` that is pinned in the `Project.toml` file defining the documentation environment.

-An entry point to running or developing this documentation is the `docs/pluto-scripts.sh` bash shell script.
-Run this from the root directory of this repository.
+In some of the showcase examples in `EpiAware/docs/src/showcase` we use [`Pluto.jl`](https://plutojl.org/) notebooks for the underlying computation.
+As well as reading the code blocks and output of the notebooks in this documentation, you can also run these notebooks by cloning `EpiAware` and running the notebooks with `Pluto.jl` (for further details see [contributing](@ref contributing)).

-Note that `Pluto.jl` notebooks operate on single lines of code or code blocks encapsulated by `let ... end` and `begin ... end`.
-The reason is that `Pluto` notebooks are reactive, and re-run downstream code after changes with downstreaming determined by a tree of dependent code blocks.
+It should be noted that `Pluto.jl` notebooks are reactive, meaning that they re-run downstream code after changes with downstreaming determined by a tree of dependent code blocks.
+This is different from the standard Julia REPL, and some other notebook formats (e.g. `.ipynb`).
+In `Pluto` each code block is a single lines of code or encapsulated by `let ... end` and `begin ... end`.
 The difference between `let ... end` blocks and `begin ... end` blocks are that the `let ... end` type of code block only adds the final output/return value of the block to scope, like an anonymous function, whereas `begin ... end` executes each line and adds defined variables to scope.

+For installation instructions and more information and documentation on `Pluto.jl` see the [Pluto.jl documentation](https://plutojl.org/).

 ## Manipulating `EpiAware` model specifications